chrissyast/IndieCampersAPI/README.md

 In order to test the API, you will need to download the repository files.
-Assuming you already have Nodemon installed, navigate the command line to the root directory of the project and then run `npm start init`
+Assuming you already have Node.js installed, navigate the command line to the root directory of the project and run `npm install` to download the node depenecies, and then run `npm start init`.

 This will then create a server instance on http://localhost:3000/